 >

 Note that a decision tree is typically drawn growing downward, unlike a real tree.
 The top node of the tree is called the "root node."
-Nodes (decision nodes) inside the tree, including the root node, have associated questions and at each decision node you follow one branch depending on the answer to that question.
-Each node at the bottom of the tree is called a "leaf node" and represents a final decision.
+The nodes inside the tree are called "decision nodes"; they have associated questions and at each decision node you follow one branch depending on the answer to that question.
+Nodes at the bottom of the tree (the "fringe") are called "leaf nodes" and represents a final decision.

 An alternative representation of a decision tree is a decision table showing possible outcomes given possible inputs.
 Below is the table that might represent the decision tree in the graphic.
 This table is "complete" in that it contains all eight possible combinations of values of the three input variables.
 But not all decision tables are complete in this sense; they may leave out certain combinations of possible inputs.